mtauhidul/hisab-islamic-app/TROUBLESHOOTING.md

 2. Scroll to "Your apps" section
 3. Ensure you have a web app registered
 4. If not, click "Add app" > Web icon
-5. Register with name: "Hisab Islamic App"
+5. Register with name: "HisabDaily Islamic App"

 #### Step 4: Test
 After enabling authentication, refresh your browser at: